 Why Study English?

 We offer four undergraduate programs in English:

 - BA in English, aka the English major

-- literature in English
+- Minor in English

 Literature in English, broadly conceived, represents one glorious achievement of the English language, so the department offers numerous opportunities for you to gauge just what that achievement is, from the Early Medieval period up through the modern and post-modern.
-The primary emphasis tends to be on the origins of English in Great Britain which includes examples from the literary traditions of Scotland, Ireland, and Wales, and also American.
-However, more and more attention is being directed at the literary traditions in South Africa, Canada, Australia, New Zealand, and in the English-speaking islands of the Caribbean, but there is also attention paid to translations into English of the literary pieces from all the countries of the world.
+The primary emphasis tends to be on the origins of English in Great Britain which includes examples from the literary traditions of Scotland, Ireland, and Wales, and also America.
+However, more and more attention is being directed at the literary traditions in South Africa, Canada, Australia, New Zealand, and in the English-speaking islands of the Caribbean, and there is also attention paid to translations into English of the literary pieces from all the countries of the world.

 A bachelor’s degree in English provides a useful gateway to any number of careers.
 The English major and minor help students to hone their writing skills on paper and in digital environments and to develop critical thinking strategies that prepare for careers in marketing, editing, creative writing, publishing, and public relations, as well as numerous other careers in the modern business, education, and art worlds.
-For students seeking a graduate degree, English provides a valuable path towards this goal and English students gain admission into a variety of graduate and professional programs, including programs in business, law, medicine, and academics.
+For students seeking a graduate degree, English provides a valuable path toward this goal and English students gain admission into a variety of graduate and professional programs, including programs in business, law, medicine, and academics.
 UA’s English Department has a close working relationship with UA’s Career Center and we support students seeking internships that put their analytical and creative writing skills to use before they even graduate.